-Sonlight’s Exploring God’s World Pre-K program for ages four and five offers a relaxed approach to learning based on activities, picture books, and interactive discussions.
-Sonlight’s Pre-Kindergarten Package includes all of the resources that I describe in this review.
+Updated for 2022, Sonlight’s Exploring God’s World Pre-K program for ages four and five offers a relaxed approach to learning based on Montesorri-type activities, picture books, and interactive discussions.
+Sonlight’s Pre-Kindergarten package includes all of the resources that I describe in this review.
 This package covers readiness skills for both reading and math, and it also teaches about science, world cultures, and the Bible.
 You don’t need anything else.

-For those with pre-kindergarten children who are ready to begin to learn to read, Sonlight offers the Pre-Kindergarten program bundled with the Sonlight K Phonics Program.
+For those with pre-kindergarten children who are ready to begin to learn to read, Sonlight offers the Pre-Kindergarten Package with Readers.
 If you purchase this alternate package, all except the resources used for teaching reading are the same.

 The Exploring God’s World Pre-K Instructor’s Guide organizes the program for you.
-It has charts with weekly schedules that show you at a glance what to do in each of the books or resources.
-Brief notes that follow after each week's chart add explanations (when needed), lists of required materials, and optional activities.
+It has charts with weekly schedules (for four days per week) that show you at a glance what to do in each of the books or with the other resources.
+Brief notes that follow after each week's chart add explanations when needed, lists of required materials, and optional activities.

-The Developing the Early Learner series of four books plays an important role within the program.
+The Developing the Early Learner series of four books plays an important role in the program.
 They are used to develop academic readiness skills, which are called “perceptual readiness” skills in these books.
 Utilizing many different styles of activity pages, these 62-page books work on perceptual readiness skills under four headings: visual, auditory, motor, and comprehension.
-The activity pages comprise the bulk of each book, but there are also a few explanatory pages at the front and a few more at the back that have auditory scripts, instructions for particular pages, and answer keys.
-The carefully designed student activity pages strategically teach skills such as auditory discrimination of sounds in words such as form and from; sequencing of events; letter and number recognition; understanding the meanings of prepositions such as under, on, and over; grouping items that are alike; drawing with continuous lines; and completing mazes.
+The activity pages comprise the bulk of each book, but there are also a few explanatory pages at the front and a few more at the back that have "auditory scripts," instructions for particular pages, and answer keys.
+The carefully designed student activity pages strategically teach skills such as letter and number recognition; auditory discrimination for the sounds in words such as form and from; sequencing of events; understanding the meanings of prepositions such as under, on, and over; grouping items that are alike; drawing with continuous lines; and completing mazes.

 Quite a few read-aloud books are used in this program since reading aloud to children is one of the most critical activities for building a foundation for successful reading and learning.
-The read-aloud books include titles such as A Treasury of Mother Goose Rhymes, Uncle Wiggly’s Story Book, A Child’s Book of Art, and Milly-Molly-Mandy Story Book.
+The read-aloud books include titles such as Uncle Wiggly’s Story Book, A Child’s Book of Art, Milly-Molly-Mandy Story Book, and My First Spanish Word Books.
 The American Tall Tales CD that is included with the program gives parents a small break from doing all of the reading themselves.

 For math, readiness activities in the instructor’s guide cover topics such as counting, comparison, and one-to-one correspondence.
 And children learn to recognize numbers in the Developing the Early Learner books.

 You will need many items to complete all of the activities, but most of them can be readily found around the house.
 A list near the front of the instructor's guide alerts you to a number of items that will be used frequently throughout the year.
 Among the items on that list are basic art supplies (e.g., paper, crayons, scissors, and glue), a pedal-driven riding toy, tweezers, tongs, a clothespin, stuffed toys, small toy cars, a flashlight, pennies, buttons, and a globe or a map.
-Other items are listed with each specific activity within the lesson plans.
+Unusual tactile materials and manipulatives, such as math beads and textured capital letters and numbers, are in the included Supply Kit.
+Other items you might need are listed with each specific activity within the lesson plans.